btf-org/flank-docs/docs/comparisons/swagger.md

 # Swagger UI / OpenAPI

 Swagger UI is a web page that is generated from an API specification (an OpenAPI spec, formerly known as a Swagger Spec).
 Flank is similar to Swagger UI in that it too autogerates UI.

-The big difference is that Flank has more ability to "pipe" one API call into another (e.g. to create a dropdown) and it is designed for business applications -- it has RBAC, guardrails and everything else necessary to safely expose functionality to business users.
+The big difference is that Flank is designed for business applications -- it has RBAC, guardrails and everything else necessary to safely expose functionality to business users.
+Not to mention the ability to combine two endpoints to make a tool.

 |                      | Flank                                                                                                                   | Postman                                                              |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |